jespernytun/NetworkTP/README.md

 **Key Takeaway:** Child processes get assigned 0 by convention — that took a long time to figure out.

-### Git and Codespaces
-Neither of us had ever been given a formal introduction to Git, or shared a codebase remotely before.
-The TP being made with many iterations in mind, and finalized with a README, made working with Git a natural choice — giving us valuable experience even though it probably cost us a fair amount of time.

-**Key Takeaway:** GitHub isn't intuitive, but great for collaboration.

 ---

 <a name="version-française"></a>